 Check out the recipe below.

 First off, prepare the marinade.
 In a large bowl, combine the pepper, garlic powder, brown sugar, water, Worcestershire sauce, soy sauce, and onion powder.
 Include the mustard into the mix and whisk until all ingredients are blended together.
 In a separate bowl, reserve about ¼ of the marinade for later use.

 Grab your pork ribs and cut them to size.
 Use a large Ziploc bag and place the cut pork ribs inside.
 Take the marinade and gently pour on the inside of the bag.
 Before sealing it, make sure to remove excess air and keep the bag nice and air-tight.
 Let the ribs marinate for 30 minutes at room temperature.
 If you really want that marinade to soak in the ribs, you can put the bag inside a refrigerator and let it sit overnight.

 Now, prepare your grill and make sure the grill grates are nice and clean.
 Start heating it up.
 While it heats up, grab your barbecue sauce and mix it with the reserved marinade until it forms a consistent texture.

 Remove the pork ribs from the Ziploc bag and discard the used marinade.
-Grab a brush and lightly coat the ribs with the barbecue sauce mix and grill over high heat.
+Grab a brush and lightly coat the ribs with the barbecue sauce mix and grill over high heat with either charcoal or gas.
 Make sure to cover the grill.

 Check the pork ribs every 10-15 minutes and turn.
 Once the temperature of the meat reaches 155 degrees celsius, you can now remove it from the grill.
 Served the grilled country style ribs and enjoy!